shapeshed/shapeshed.com/content/post/vim-netrw.md

 For a more complex command other commands like `ack`, [`grep`][8] or [`find`][9] can be used.

 There are a number of ways to open files in vim and if that is what you use `netrw` for.
-Using `file` within `vim` can open files and supports tab completion.
+Using `find` within `vim` can open files and supports tab completion.

-    :file path/to/file.txt
+    :find path/to/file.txt

 To open a file in a vertical split use the following.
 This also supports tab completion.